CSCI-40500-77100-Spring-2021/project-16/README.md

 Important Qualities:

     - Compatibility: This product would most likely interact with software like Twitch integration.
-Architecture would have to be compatible with that
+      Architecture would have to be compatible with that i.e twitch embedds/chat.

     - Product Lifetime: Can continuously add new features as time goes on, so we would need to make the architecutre evolvable.